officialadityaaa/IIT-Patna-Staff-Recruitment-Website/README.md

 # DATABASE Project
-  <p>it is out IIT PATNA Staff Recruitment Website.We  to dockerize a web application and  we have run  contianers node js web server  using docker compose.</p>
+  <p>This is IIT PATNA Staff Recruitment Website.We have dockerize this web application </p>

 ## Used Technologies :